 Withholding Payments.

 Consortium will notify Contractor of any Deficiency on Contractor’s part to perform its obligations under this Agreement.
-If, after receiving such Notice, Contractor fails to cure its non-performance within five (5) business days, Consortium shall have the right to withhold payments to Contractor, in whole or in part, until such failure to perform is cured in all materials respects; provided that the Consortium shall not withhold payment for Deliverables and Services that have been Accepted by the Consortium.
+If, after receiving such Notice, Contractor fails to cure its non-performance within the time periods specified in Section 11.4, including its subparts, Consortium shall have the right to withhold payments to Contractor, in whole or in part, until such failure to perform is cured in all materials respects; provided that the Consortium shall not withhold payment for Deliverables and Services that have been Accepted by the Consortium.

 Reductions in Payments Due.